Jesse Marsch: RB Leipzig

 Marsch was announced as the new head coach of RB Leipzig starting from the 2021–22 season, replacing Julian Nagelsmann.
 Marsch won his first competitive match as Leipzig head coach 4–0 against SV Sandhausen in the DFB-Pokal.
 Leipzig then lost their season's opening Bundesliga match 1–0 to Mainz 05.
 Marsch won his first Bundesliga match against VfB Stuttgart on matchday two.
 Under Marsch, Leipzig lost their opening 2021–22 UEFA Champions League fixture 6–3 to Manchester City.
 On December 5, 2021, Marsch and Leipzig announced that they had mutually agreed to part ways.
-He finished with a record of seven wins, four draws, and six losses.
+He finished with a record of seven wins, four draws and six losses.

 Leeds United

 On February 28, 2022, Marsch was appointed as head coach of Premier League side Leeds United and signed a three-year deal following the departure of Marcelo Bielsa.
 He was the third American national to manage in the Premier League, after Bob Bradley and German-born David Wagner.
 The British press remarked that Marsch would have to combat prejudiced attitudes toward American soccer coaches.

 In Marsch's first game as Leeds coach, the team lost 1–0 at Leicester City on March 5; they won at the third attempt eight days later, 2–1 at home to Norwich City.
 On May 22, Marsch guided Leeds to a 2–1 win away at Brentford to help the club avoid relegation in 17th position; it was the first time since 2011 that a team survived despite being in the relegation zone at the start of the final day.

-He was sacked as Leeds manager on February 6, 2023, with the club sitting 17th in the table.
+Leeds only managed to pick up six points in their first 11 games of the 2022–23 season.
+In their 12th game, against title contenders Liverpool, Marsch guided Leeds to a 2–1 win away from home, their first win at Anfield since 2001 and becoming the first team to beat Liverpool there since Fulham in 2020–21.
+Leeds continued to struggle and only managed six points in their next eight games, which led to Marsch being sacked on February 6, 2023, with the club sitting 17th in the table.
+The club were relegated to the Championship at the end of the 2022–23 season.